Why Minimum Payments Keep You in Debt

 Breaking the Minimum Cycle

 - Track principal reduction monthly—not just "paid on time."
+Compare statement balances cycle over cycle.

 For narrative detail on long-run outcomes, read what happens if you only pay minimums.
+For the compounding mechanics that make minimums so expensive over time, see how interest compounds on credit cards.

 Minimums as a Floor, Not a Strategy